ktashi16/Kickthreads/README.md

 # Kickthreads
-A webpage that has current information on world soccer and allows you to buy various soccer kits.
+A webpage that has latest information on world soccer and allows you to buy various soccer kits.